-Avoid physical contact when the parrot has the desire to breed.
-Also, reduce fat in the parrot’s diet, and increase darkness by covering the parrot’s cage (because light stimulates hormones).
+Avoid physical contact when a parrot wants to breed.
+Also, reduce fat in the parrot’s diet, and increase darkness by covering the parrot’s cage (light stimulates hormones).

-Parrots can get an infestation of intestinal parasites.
-While roundworms and tapeworms are more commonly associated with diarrhea in birds, they can also lead to polyuria.
+Parrots can get intestinal parasites.
+While roundworms and tapeworms are more commonly associated with diarrhea in birds, they can lead to polyuria.

-Toxicity can also arise through food, so keep the following away from parrots:
+Toxicity can also be due to food, so keep the following away from parrots: